How to solve ANY slide puzzle regardless of its size 15

 Click on the image to see the animation

 You will notice that there are only 4 basic movements possible: turning the first square clockwise or counterclockwise or turning the second square clockwise or counterclockwise.
 You will have to find your way and use them over and over until the 3×2 puzzle is solved.
+You can try to solve the remaining left edge of the 3×2 puzzle but that’s not strictly necessary.
 The worst case scenario happens when the numbers are displayed in the opposite order or when they are in the right order but in the wrong row.

 The good thing is that this amazing puzzle maker only generates solvable puzzles.
 You do not have to be afraid that your puzzle will not have a solution.